EspressoLogicCafe/APICreatorSDK/README.md

 api = apicreator.connect('https://localhost:8080/rest/default/demo/v1', 'readonly');
 ```

-API Creator builds an API around the tables and relationships it finds in your database.
-Once connected, your project endpoints are accessible in an easy to use format:
+API Creator can build an API around the tables and relationships it finds in your database.
+Once connected, your API endpoints are accessible in an easy to use REST calls:

 ```javascript
 var apicreator, api;